Maharaja Ranjit Singh Armed Forces Preparatory Institute: Finances

 All training and administrative expenses are borne by the State Government of Punjab.
 The cadet only has to pay school fees for the school in which he is doing his academics.

 Results

 In March 2013, the first course passed out.
 Seven cadets have joined NDA /NAVAC.
 5th course has completed training.
-Till now 149 cadets have joined NDA / NAVAC.
+Till now 149 cadets have joined NDA / NAVAC and more than 248 cadets have joined different defence Academies.
 It produced an average of 25 cadets each year.
-The director AFPI believes that the institution will be feeding more young boys from Punjab and help Punjab to become golden sword of India.

 Governance and faculty

 The Chief Minister of Punjab is the chairman of the institute's governing body.
 The director of the institute is major general Baljit Singh Grewal, and the Psychologist of the institute is Gp Capt Arun Kumar Srivastva.
 The institute's administrative staff are: